open-zaak/open-zaak/.github/ISSUE_TEMPLATE/prepare-release.md

   - [ ] Deploy the new version on Kubernetes
   - [ ] Run performance tests and add the results to the docs
 - [ ] Update changelog
+- [ ] Check the impact of this release on the Helm charts and make issues for this in https://github.com/maykinmedia/charts if needed, e.g.
+  - [ ] New environment variables were added
+  - [ ] New setup configuration steps or changes to format
+  - [ ] New containers required
+  - [ ] ...